jcolombo/paymo-api-php/README.md

 ![](https://img.shields.io/github/stars/jcolombo/paymo-api-php)

-PaymoApp is a powerful project management platform with an API that allows programmers to completely operate their account through a RESTful set of endpoints.
-This package creates a programmer friendly toolkit to simplify all interactions with the application.
+PaymoApp (www.paymoapp.com) is a powerful project management platform with an API that allows programmers to completely operate their account through a RESTful set of endpoints.
+This independently developed package creates a programmer friendly toolkit to simplify all interactions with the application and is not associated with the Paymo company or brand.

-The published REST api documentation can be found here:
+The officially published REST api documentation can be found here:

 https://github.com/paymoapp/api